Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

-Question 2: Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering.

 Mastering Complexity – To handle large, complex systems, structured programming and modular architecture were created in the 1960s in response to the Software Crisis.
 Code organization was further enhanced by object-oriented programming (OOP), which increased software's scalability and maintainability.